 As of December 31, 2017, we had federal and state gross net operating loss carryforwards of approximately \$258 million.
 The federal and state net operating loss carryforwards will begin to expire, if not utilized, in varying amounts between 2018 and 2036.
 These net operating loss carryforwards could expire unused and be unavailable to offset future income tax liabilities.
-Under the newly enacted federal income tax law, federal net operating losses is limited.
+Under the newly enacted federal income tax law, federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
 It is uncertain if and to what extent various states will conform to the newly enacted federal tax law.
 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
 We may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
 If an ownership change occurs and our ability to use our net operating loss carryforwards is materially limited, it would harm our future operating results by effectively increasing our future tax obligations.